-If you don’t have a real piano or keyboard at home or around you, this virtual piano from Apronus is the perfect fit.
-This online piano keyboard simulator let’s you play seamlessly with your computer’s keyboard.
-It’s the only virtual piano we have seen that allows you to play chords.
-Also, unlike many others, it lets you activate and deactivate the sustain pedal.
+If you don’t have a real piano or keyboard at home, you can play this virtual piano from Apronus.
+This online piano keyboard simulator lets you play seamlessly with your computer’s keyboard.
+It’s the only virtual piano we have seen that lets you:

 How to use this full virtual piano simulator?

-While you can click on each key with your mouse or track pad, the most convenient way to play this virtual piano is by pressing the associated keys in your computer keyboard.
+While you can click on each key with your mouse or trackpad, the most convenient way to play this virtual piano is by pressing the associated keys on your computer keyboard.

 C3 (Do) is played by pressing Tab